ncata/GLERL_contract/current_tasks.md

 ## Field

-- Talk to chief sci and review crusie plan for CSMI crusie from July 5-15
+- Talk to chief sci and review crusie plan for CSMI cruise from July 5-15